yingfeng23/yingfeng23.github.io/_pages/research.md

 •	Conceptual model building and data analysis (SEM) using Amos and SPSS.

-•	Paper writing (submitted two papers as the first author, one has published, see [publications](/publications/) page).
+•	Paper writing (submitted two papers as the first author).